Lynda Thompson Ph.D., Michael Thompson, M.D.

 Since beginning a centre for biofeedback he has published with Dr. Lynda Thompson, 5 book chapters, and 14 journal articles onADHD, Asperger’s Syndrome, and stress management, as well as books including the basic textbook in the field, The Neurofeedback Book: An Introduction to Basic Concepts in Applied Psychophysiology.

 Guest faculty, pending availability, will be James Thompson, B.H.K., M.Sc., BCIAC-EEG, Ph.D.
 James has a Ph.D. from Pennsylvania State University.
 He did his doctoral research in using the EEG to assess concussion in athletes.
 He developed a metric that could help in making return-to-play decisions and also aid in the athlete’s rehabilitation.
 For his Masters thesis he did EEG measurements of the Penn State hockey team and some of the football players, contrasting findings in those who had received concussions during play with non-concussed players.
 Prior to graduate studies he instructed and was a racing coach (highest levels) in both skiing and sailing and designed fitness programs for individuals and teams in various sports.
-At the present time he is the CSO or Evoke Neuroscience, Inc.
+At the present time he is founder of American Applied Neuroscience Institute NY, and is actively involved in Elite Performance Sport situated in LA & NY and the International Research Foundation in New Jersey.

 We are particularly honoured to also have as guest faculty, pending availability, Professor Vietta Sue Wilson Ph.D.
 She has been a professor for many years in Kinesiology & Health Science at York University.
 Sue is well known for her numerous scientific publications and presentations on the use of Biofeedback with elite athletes.